kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## Adm Controller

-The Adm Controller uses the new PolicyServer spec field `spec.allowedHostCapabilities` when reconciling the `policies.yaml` ConfigMap for the policy-server.
+The Adm Controller uses the new PolicyServer spec field `spec.namespacedPoliciesCapabilities` when reconciling the `policies.yaml` ConfigMap for the policy-server.

 The format of the `policies.yaml` configuration file is described in the next section.
 Suffice to say, it will be extended to mention, on a per-policy basis, which host capabilities are granted to the policy.